Chart Leacon TMD: History

 In 1987, the depot had an allocation of Class 09 shunters, and was used for stabling DEMUs and EMUs.
 Chart Leacon is now closed with its successor "Ramsgate EMU Depot" acquiring all class 375 stock.

 Allocation

 In 2014, the depot's allocation consisted of Southeastern Class 375/3/6 EMUs.

 Reopening plans

 On 5 January 2019, Network Rail proposed plans to restore the sidings and stable Southeastern trains which will be displaced due to new Thameslink services using the existing Hitachi depot.
 The landowner appealed against Ashford Council's approval of this project, but the High Court ruled in favour of the Council.

+The depot sheds were demolished in 2020.
+Compulsory purchase powers for the land were awarded to Network Rail in 2021..
+The sidings were not built.

+In 2026, Gemini Trains expressed interest in using the unbuilt site for servicing international trains.